-Seriously, the picture perfect island feels unreal.
+Seriously, the picture-perfect island feels unreal.
 It was as if it were whipped up in Photoshop.
-As you stroll through the streets, you notice that every house is painted a different colour ranging from hot pink, to lavender, to mint green, or even a bright blue.
+As you stroll through the streets, you notice that every house is painted a different color ranging from hot pink to lavender, to mint green, or even a bright blue.
 Locals play it up even more by throwing matching accessories into the mix like flower pots, bicycles, fabric sheets over their doors, and more.
 Against the island’s backdrop of canals and bridges, it couldn’t be a more romantic place.

 Let’s look at why you should Visit Burano Italy.
 Browse through our detailed guide about what to do, where to eat, where to sleep, how to get there, and more.